 Stop 7: Visit Solheimajokull Glacier

 You will be in the car for another 20 minutes before you park in the lot for Solheimajokull Glacier.
 From there, hike about 15 to 20 minutes to make it to the ice.
 Then, just stare in awe!
+Don’t forget to check out our tips for Solheimajokull Glacier!

-This crazy type of landscape is one reason to visit Iceland and you should definitely check it out on your 5 days here.
+This crazy type of landscape is one reason to visit Iceland, and you should definitely check it out on your 5 days here.
 To see the glacier properly and learn something as well, make sure to book a tour.
 Do not go on the glacier without a guide to keep you safe.

 Stop 8 OPTIONAL: See the Solheimasandur Plane Wreck